-By definition, pistol caliber carbines are a compromise; they sacrifice terminal ballistics/stopping power for reduced recoil, cost of ammo and magazine interchangeability with handguns.
-But that doesn’t mean engineers should hit the drawing table with compromise on their mind.
+By definition, pistol caliber carbines are a compromise; they sacrifice terminal ballistics/stopping power for reduced recoil, cost of ammo, and magazine interchangeability with handguns.
+But that doesn’t mean engineers should hit the drawing table with compromise on their minds.

 Thankfully for the good of both them, and their would-be customers, I’ve boiled down the most crucial design elements into the five commandments of pistol caliber carbine design.

-Thou shalt feed from an affordable, standardized magazine.
+1. Thou shalt feed pistol caliber carbines from affordable, standardized magazines.

-Most pistol caliber carbines designed for civilians don’t suffer from this issue – they tend to utilize an existing design’s magazine.
-This means increased availability, proven reliability and standardized design that shouldn’t change.
-Even if it does, provided the original design has been around for more than a few years, available won’t dry up overnight.
+Most pistol caliber carbines designed for civilians don’t suffer from this issue — they tend to utilize an existing design’s magazine.
+This means increased availability, proven reliability, and standardized design that shouldn’t change.
+Even if it does, provided the original design has been around for more than a few years, availability won’t dry up overnight.

 This was originally my concern with the CZ scorpion – while the magazines are very affordable, if the design itself didn’t do well commercially, magazines would be next to impossible to purchase in the future.

-If a company insists on running something more complex than direct blowback – an action that literally consist of a only a stout recoil spring and a heavy bolt/carrier – then that action needs to be both easily maintained by the end user and adjustable to permit the gun to run positively when dirty, or running sub-par ammo.
+If a company insists on running something more complex than direct blowback — an action that literally consists of only a stout recoil spring and a heavy bolt/carrier — then that action needs to be both easily maintained by the end-user and adjustable to permit the gun to run positively when dirty, or running sub-par ammo.
 Remember when the MPX had an adjustable gas system?
 Yeah, that was part of the original design, a holdover of which was integrated into the MCX.

 This may seem like common sense, but for a good while, MP5 pistols and carbines only liked one type of ammo — ball.
 Hell, this issue still pops up with some earlier versions of the CZ Scorpion!